DiSC profiles explained: D is for Dominance

 - allow deliberation

-When communicating with the D style individuals, give them the bottom line, be brief, focus your discussion narrowly, avoid making generalizations, refrain from repeating yourself, and focus on solutions rather than problems.
+When communicating with D-style individuals, give them the bottom line, be brief, focus your discussion narrowly, avoid making generalizations, refrain from repeating yourself, and focus on solutions rather than problems.

 DiSC Classic Patterns: Developer, Results Orientated, Inspirational and Creative